calaldees/teacherEducation/teacherEducation/misconceptions.md

 * The biggest Misconception
     * Using Google and as "Answer engine" not a "Search engine"
         * They are not the answers
+    * Using AI to solve you're problem - you don't if it's right or not

 * TS 3.1